devShahriar/xm/Readme.md

 This command will:

 - Start PostgreSQL.
   Run the Golang service (xm) which handles the company-related operations.
 Server is exposed in port 8090.
-It will also run kafka and zookeeper
+It will also run postgres, kafka and zookeeper

 ## API Endpoints